The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

 If the cost of the sphere eversion is defined by

-then there exists finitely many \emph{true} branched Willmore spheres $\phi_1,\cdots,\phi_m:S^2\rightarrow \R^3$ such that
+then there exists finitely many \emph{true} branched Willmore spheres $\phi_1,\cdots,\phi_p,\vec{\Psi}_1,\cdots,\vec{\Psi}_q:S^2\rightarrow \R^3$ such that

-\end{theorem} We also know thanks of a topological result of Max and Banchoff that every sphere eversion has a quadruple point (\cite{max}, actually, this reference is not easily accessible, and for an alternative proof, see \cite{another}), so by Li-Yau inequality, we deduce that $\beta_0\geq 16\pi$.
-It would be interesting to determine if this value is effectively attained, and by which surfaces.
-This shall appear elsewhere.
+where the integer $\theta_j=\theta_0(\vec{\Psi}_j,p_j)\geq 1$ is the multiplicity of the branched immersion $\vec{\Psi}_j$ at some point $p_j\in \vec{\Psi}_j(S^2)\subset \R^n$ \end{theorem} We also know thanks to a topological result of Max and Banchoff that every sphere eversion has a quadruple point (\cite{max}, actually, this reference is not easily accessible, and for an alternative proof, see \cite{another}), so by Li-Yau inequality, we deduce that $\beta_0\geq 16\pi$.
+It would be interesting to determine if this value is effectively attained, and by which surfaces.\

 \textbf{The Willmore energy as a quasi-Morse function.}